Checking Your Blood Pressure at Home

 - Find a quiet place.
 You will need to listen for your heartbeat.

 - Roll up the sleeve on your left arm or remove any tight-sleeved clothing, if needed.
-(It's best to take your blood pressure from your left arm, if possible.)
+(It's best to take your blood pressure from your left arm if you are right-handed.You can use the other arm if you have been told by your health care provider to do so.)

 - Rest in a chair next to a table for 5 to 10 minutes.
 (Your left arm should rest comfortably at heart level.)